8 Creative Ideas for Town Hall Engagement

 10:15 AM – New tools for sales and marketing, by the Chief Technology Officer

-Each of these topics should contain a set of three to four main ideas at most.
-And each should have visuals, interactive question slides, and even videos to illustrate and cement the content.
+Each of these topics should contain three to four main ideas at most.
+To illustrate and cement the content, each should have visuals, interactive question slides, and even videos.

 In their book Breaking Through Gridlock, Gabriel Grant and Jason Jay outline their methods for teaching leaders to have revolutionary conversations.
 Their sessions always include time for small breakout groups to discuss a single problematic conversation.
 In the past, it was impossible to tell how those small conversations were going.
-They had no way to gauge whether they were on track or completely in the weeds.
+They could not gauge whether they were on track or completely in the weeds.

 Then Grant and Jay started asking the small groups to report on their results using an open-response Poll Everywhere activity.
 That allowed them to see everyone’s progress on one PowerPoint slide.
 From there Grant and Jay could pinpoint responses that were veering off-topic, or not directly addressing the problem.
 They could coach those small groups without actually calling out names.
 No one felt singled out or embarrassed, and everyone got the benefit of the live coaching.